rust-lang/gha-self-hosted/executor/README.md

 ## Runtime behavior of the executor

-The executor script will use the GitHub credentials to generate a [just-in-time registration token][jit] and start a secured HTTP server providing that token to the future VM.
+The executor program will use the GitHub credentials to generate a [just-in-time registration token][jit] and start a secured HTTP server providing that token to the future VM.
 It will then start the VM with QEMU, passing to it the URL of the HTTP server in the `gha-jitconfig-url` [systemd credential], and assume the